IntroductionEels migrate up streams as elvers to find suitable adult habitat. After many years they return to the Pacific Ocean to breed and die.

 The biggest eels are usually old females that have been slow to reach sexual maturity and, for reasons that are not yet understood, have not migrated to sea to breed.

 The biggest longfin eels reported have weighed as much as 40 kg.
 Pictures of fishers and huge eels used to appear regularly in local newspapers.
 But today, you’ll seldom find an eel heavier than 10 kg.
-Commercial fishing has meant that a big proportion of our very large eels have now disappeared.

 In shape, eels are elongate, slender-bodied fishes, almost tubular.
 When they are small, they have relatively smooth heads but as they grow the head becomes bulbous, with a prominent muscular dome behind the eyes.